Working Papers

 Mental Models and Financial Forecasts

 Abstract.
 We uncover financial professionals’ mental models—the reasoning they use to explain their quantitative forecasts.
-We organize our analysis around a framework of top-down attention, where analysts endogenously choose both a valuation method and how to allocate attention across variables.
-Using the near-universe of 1.6 million equity analyst reports, we collect the valuation methods analysts adopt to compute their price targets.
-We then prompt large language models (LLMs) on a subset of 110,000 reports to extract 4.8 million lines of reasoning—each combining a topic, valuation channel, time horizon, and sentiment.
+We organize our analysis around a framework of top-down and bottom-up attention, where analysts endogenously choose both a valuation method and how to allocate attention across variables.
+Using the near-universe of 2.1 million equity analyst reports, we collect the valuation methods analysts adopt to compute their price targets.
+To measure attention, we then prompt large language models (LLMs) on a subset of over 300,000 reports to extract 11.8 million lines of reasoning—each combining a topic, valuation channel, time horizon, and sentiment.
 To validate the reliability of our output, we introduce a multi-step LLM prompting strategy and new diagnostic tools.
-We document four main findings.
-(1) Analysts exhibit sparse mental representations, focusing on a limited set of topics, that are primarily related to top-line items, and forward-looking.
-(2) The choice of valuation methods and topic focus is closely linked.
-(3) There is substantial disagreement among analysts, and differences in attention weights to firm-specific variables are a bigger source of disagreement than differences in valuation weights on those variables.
-(4) Lastly, variation in mental models aligns with key asset pricing patterns both in the time-series and in the cross-section.
+We document five main findings.
+(1) Analysts exhibit sparse and rigid mental models.
+(2) The choice of valuation methods and attention are closely linked.
+(3) Attention allocation across variables plays a bigger role than valuation methods in explaining both changes in valuations over time and disagreement across analysts.
+(4) Biases in analysts’ forecasts are driven by over-reaction to firm-specific features and under-reaction to macro-related ones.
+(5) These biases translate into asset pricing patterns: topics analysts overreact (underreact) to predict lower (higher) realized returns.

 Abstract.
-We study variation in belief formation both within and across different decision domains as a function of context and the relevant features.
-We begin by mapping the commonly-studied inference and forecasting domains to the same underlying framework.
-In the model, the decision context cues a mental representation of the information environment, and limited attention leads to more sensitivity to salient features compared to neglected ones.
-A series of experiments show that variation in over and underreaction across domains is due to inference and forecasting cueing different mental representations of the same information environment, leading to a reliance on different cognitive defaults.
-Variation in over and underreaction within domains is instead explained by the allocation of attention across features, which generates differences in sensitivity away from the cognitive defaults.
-When varying a single feature, we recover the standard result of overreaction to weaker signals and underreaction to stronger signals.
-However, once we allow for attention to interact with multiple features, we show that this comparative static is modulated by attention, and can even be fully reversed.
+We study variation in over and underreaction both within and across different domains.
+We propose a model where bounds on attention and information processing lead people to adopt potentially distorted mental representations of their information environment.
+These mental representations consist of experience-based priors (which generate a default frame people approach a given problem with), and attention weights across features (which determine how much people adjust their default frame to the current information environment).
+Applying our framework to the canonical inference and forecasting learning domains, we show that variation in over and underreaction across domains is largely due to different contexts cueing different default frames.
+Variation in over and underreaction within domains is due to insensitivity to features, and an insufficient adjustment of their default frames to the underlying information environment.
+When varying a single feature, we recover the result of overreaction to weaker signals and underreaction to stronger signals.
+However, once we allow for attention to interact with multiple features, this comparative static is modulated by attention, and can even be fully reversed.
+When this is the case, neglect of one feature generates excess sensitivity with respect to another.
 Empirical tests further identify the mechanism by directly manipulating attention across features and by introducing exogenous variation in cued representations.

 Partial Equilibrium Thinking, Extrapolation, and Bubbles

 Abstract.
-We develop a dynamic theory of “Partial Equilibrium Thinking” (PET), which micro-founds time-varying price extrapolation: extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
-To study this systematically, we formalize the distinction between normal times shocks and “displacement shocks” (Kindleberger 1978).
-In normal times, PET generates constant extrapolation, contrarian trading, and price momentum.
-Instead, following a displacement shock that increases uncertainty, PET leads to stronger and time-varying extrapolation and momentum trading, triggering bubbles and endogenous crashes.
+We develop a dynamic theory of “Partial Equilibrium Thinking” (PET), which micro-founds time-varying return extrapolation: extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
+We formalize the distinction between normal times shocks and “displacement shocks” (Kindleberger, 1978), and study their interaction with extrapolative beliefs.
+In normal times, PET generates constant extrapolation and momentum.
+Following a displacement shock that increases uncertainty, PET leads to stronger and time-varying extrapolation, triggering bubbles and endogenous crashes.
 Our theory sheds light on both normal times market dynamics and Kindleberger’s narrative of bubbles within a unified framework.

 Publications